thesalmankhimani/lumen-passport-mongodb/README.md

 ### Installed routes

 Adding this service provider, will mount the following routes.
-You may change or remove the `/api` prefix in PassportServiceProvider.

 Verb | Path | NamedRoute | Controller | Action | Middleware
 --- | --- | --- | --- | --- | ---